lkarlslund/nifo/readme.md

 ## Usage

-You have multiple scenarios:

-1) Not elevated, and want a bash script that will nifo the AV:
+You're not elevated, and want a bash script that will nifo the AV/EDR when booting from another media:

 ```
 nifo.exe generate --method bash [--relativeto drive] > nifo.sh